 Today, studying abroad is a popular choice for most students.
 Students from all over the world aspire to study abroad every year.
 However, you might have concerns when it comes to your budget.
 Especially in popular destinations like the United States, the United Kingdom, Australia, etc., studying gets quite expensive.
 It is not possible for everyone to receive scholarships.
 There are a few countries in the world in which the expenses are extremely low, but the quality of education is compromised.
 Putting the quality of education at risk because of budget constraints is unwise.
 Therefore, it is imperative to choose a destination with a good quality education that isn’t too expensive.
 In this article, we will explore the best affordable countries where students can receive a high-quality education at a very low cost.

 Norwegians are known for their high quality of life and gorgeous natural landscapes, just like those in other Nordic countries.
 A high standard of living, high education, and stunning natural beauty make Norway a desirable destination.
 The universities in Norway are ranked among the best and the student accommodations are some of the best.
 One of the best things about Norwegian universities is that there are no tuition fees.
 Undergraduate programs include humanities, social sciences, law, theology, mathematics, natural sciences, education, medicine, dentistry, energy, and engineering.
 The Norwegian Master’s degree program offers close to 200 English-taught courses.
 The University of Oslo, ranked 102nd, is the highest ranked university.
 Studying in Norway is also attractive because of the availability of English-taught programs at all study levels and the high number of English-speaking locals.
-As far as living expenses are considered, student housing is subsidized, so the prices are very affordable and the quality is very high.

 The average cost of living in Norway is NOK 116,369 (*US$17,200)